HL7/smart-app-launch/input/pages/index.md

 session; SHALL include `state` with all authorization requests; and SHALL validate the `state` value for any request sent to its redirect URL.

-* An app SHALL NOT execute any inputs it receives as code.
+* An app SHALL NOT execute untrusted user-supplied inputs as code.

 * An app SHALL NOT forward values passed back to its redirect URL to any other arbitrary or user-provided URL (a practice known as an “open